-Impeachment proceedings for Donald Trump are rolling full steam ahead, with the president facing a trial in the Senate on two articles of impeachment that were approved by the House -- abuse of power and obstruction of Congress.
+Impeachment proceedings for Donald Trump are nearing an end today, with the president facing vote in the Senate on two articles of impeachment that were approved by the House -- abuse of power and obstruction of Congress.

 While the process had long been discussed for Trump, Democrats’ efforts gained traction late last year following a whistleblower complaint about a controversial call between Trump and Ukraine President Volodymyr Zelenskiy was revealed that critics say included a quid pro quo for political gain.

 Since taking control of the House in 2018, Democratic leadership had been wary to broach the subject of impeachment, even after the Mueller report was issued, which did not clear the president of obstruction of justice.
 But the Ukraine call and its fallout changed that calculus.